johnsusek/vue-test-declarative/README.md

 * Create a new vue-cli project with mocha unit testing, or for existing vue-cli projects use `vue add @vue/unit-mocha`
   * For older projects, non vue-cli projects, and other installation scenarios, [see here](https://github.com/johnsusek/vue-test-declarative/blob/master/docs/Install.md)
-* Run `npm install --save-dev vue-test-declarative expect jsdom jsdom-global browser-env babel-register babel-polyfill`
+* Run `npm install --save-dev vue-test-declarative expect jsdom jsdom-global browser-env babel-register babel-polyfill mochapack`
-  * This command installs vue-test-declarative and other packages used by its default test setup file
+  * This command installs vue-test-declarative and other packages used by its test setup file
-* Add `"test:declarative": "vue-test-declarative"` to the `scripts` section of package.json
-  * This line allows you to use `npm run test:declarative` to run your tests
-* Create directory `test/declarative` for your tests and setup file.

 # Usage